photo: Alisha Referda

 Jo Farb Hernández is Director of the Thompson Art Gallery and Professor in the Department of Art and Art History at San José State University; she also serves as Director of SPACES – Saving and Preserving Arts and Cultural Environments—a nonprofit archives documenting art environments and self-taught arts (www.spacesarchives.org).
-She has worked in the museum field for forty years, including service as Director of the Monterey Museum of Art and President of the California Association of Museums.
+She has worked in the museum field for over forty years, including service as Director of the Monterey Museum of Art and President of the California Association of Museums.
 An award-winning writer, she has authored or co-authored over thirty award-winning books and exhibition catalogues; Forms of Tradition in Contemporary Spain won the prestigious Chicago Folklore Prize in 2006, and A.G.
 Rizzoli: Architect of Magnificent Visions (Harry N. Abrams, 1997) was one of Amazon.com’s “10 Best: Art and Architecture” books that year.
 Hernández regularly publishes articles for a variety of international art journals; she lectures widely at museums and universities internationally; juries national, statewide, and regional exhibitions; and has been a panelist for numerous governmental agencies, private foundations, and nonprofit organizations.